-- 1. Your phone number. - 2.
-Your name. - 3.
-Your location as follows. - 4.
-State what the postcode is please note that postcodes for satellite navigation systems may differ from the postal code High Bank School is located on Eighth Avenue, WF15 8LD. - 5.
-Provide the exact location of the patient within the school setting. - 6.
-Provide the name of the child and a brief description of their symptoms. - 7.
-Inform ambulance control of the best entrance to use and state that the crew will be met and taken to the patient. - 8.
-Put a completed copy of this form by the phone.
+- 1. your telephone number - 2. your name - 3. your location as follows [insert school/setting address] - 4. state what the postcode is please note that postcodes for satellite navigation systems may differ from the postal code - 5. provide the exact location of the patient within the school setting - 6. provide the name of the child and a brief description of their symptoms - 7. inform Ambulance Control of the best entrance to use and state that the crew will be met and taken to the patient - 8. put a completed copy of this form by the phone